- COM Home

 Information Research Technician II, Office of Academic Affairs

-Coordinates Dean's Interviews and related photography appointments for rising fourth-year students, serving as liaison for students during the interview process; Coordinates, compiles and edits the Medical Student Performance Evaluation letters; For Quillen College of Medicine graduation - Coordinates award checks and plaques, Prepares and orders programs, inserts, invitations, and departmental awards; Coordinates departmental website working with content development and web publishing.
+Coordinates Dean's Interviews and related photography appointments for rising fourth-year students; Serves as liaison for students during the interview process; Coordinates, compiles and edits the Medical Student Performance Evaluation (MSPE) letters; Support for Doctoring IV course; Coordinates for Quillen College of Medicine graduation - Award checks and plaques, Prepares and orders programs, inserts, invitations, and departmental awards; Coordinates departmental website, working with content development and web publishing.

 Secretary III, Office of Academic Affairs